Ronnie-personal/identity-for-all/README.md

 - Protect API with Azure AD or Azure AD B2C
 - Sign in/up user from Angualr SPA with MSAL
 - Read Azure Blob and return to API client
-- From Angular download file
+- Download file from Angular
 - UI design

 ## What's next for File Collaboration and Microsoft Identity Platform